tmtxt/tmtxt.github.com/_posts/2013-05-09-blogging-using-your-favorite-text-editor-with-git-and-jekyll.md

 site so you can easily access/link to those files by relative path.
 For example, you have a folder named `images` inside the root directory of your site.
-Inside that folder, you have some image files (img1.jpg, img2.jpg, img3.jpg,...) that you want to embed inside your post simply just give the relative path from root to that file
+Inside that folder, you have some image files (img1.jpg, img2.jpg, img3.jpg,...) that you want to embed inside your post, simply give the relative path from root to that file

 In HTML